 Angel Biscuits

 Angel Biscuits, so named because of their ethereal flavor, are also called “Bride’s Biscuits” by virtue of being a foolproof recipe and are a delicious Southern dinner table staple.
-They’re a cross between traditional yeast rolls and flaky biscuits, resulting in a heavenly treat that’s perfect for any meal.
+They’re a cross between traditional yeast rolls and buttermilk biscuits, resulting in a heavenly treat that’s perfect for any meal.

 Finished biscuits sitting on a cooling rack.